yeohbraddy/wikipedia-search-engine/README.md

 ### If More Time

-- Remove text-search and implement own text-search using something like KMP or Rabin Karp algorithm where we modify it slightly to return partial matches and we can rank it
+- Remove text-search and implement own text-search using something like KMP or Rabin Karp algorithm where we modify it slightly to return partial matches and we can rank it.
+The better alternative solution is to use tries, and iiterate over the large body of text once
 - Testing
 - Improve CLI (more arguments, more granular search, prettify the printing) / implement front-end
 - Dockerize solution